lucasdietrich/AVRTOS/readme.md

 - default SREG value ?

+- returning from thread go to error ? : add exit function address at the bottom of the stack (+2B)

 - __ASSEMBLER__ in header files to know if an asembler file called this header

 ```